blablanumerodeux/blablanumerodeux.github.io/content/posts/SonarCloud.md

     </properties>

 ```

-use this maven command only if you're the only dev in the team, otherwise you may override the scan of others:
+Use this maven command only if you're the only dev in the team, otherwise you may override the scan of others:

 ```bash
 mvnw verify sonar:sonar -DskipTests -f pom.xml
 ```

 ## CircleCi

-If you're not alon on your project, then set your token within an environment variable called :
+If you're not alone on your project, then set your token within an environment variable called :
 **SONAR_TOKEN**

 https://www.baeldung.com/sonar-qube

 https://docs.sonarqube.org/latest/analysis/gitlab-cicd/

 Also **SONAR_HOST_URL** can also be set as an environment variable.

 Finally, here is another example of maven command that you can use within your circleci config file:

 ```bash